davidzwa/LoRaConfigurator/LoraGateway.Terminal/Data/experiment_xoshiro3_biggens/README.md

 Observations:
-11/04 I notice bad performance for 10g, also I see that beyond PER 0.5 there is almost no use in measuring
+11/04 I notice bad performance for 10g, also I see that beyond PER 0.5 there is almost no use in measuring 11/04 Ok I found that beyond gen 12 we get consistent failures: this does not make any sense as those generations should succeed given the Update messages saying 17 dropped vs 23 received for 20/21 required.

+Conclusion:
+Have to dig for runtime bugs for gen12+ or PRNG issues....